autocrypt/autocrypt/doc/level0.rst

 ``key`` MUST be the last attribute.

-``prefer-encrypted`` indicates that agents should default to encrypting when composing emails to this recipient.
+``prefer-encrypted`` indicates that agents should default to encrypting when composing e-mails to this recipient.
 If ``prefer-encrypted`` is not set, the value of ``prefer-encrypted`` is ``nopreference``.
 If ``prefer-encrypted`` is set, but neither ``yes`` nor ``no``,